RussBaz/enforce/README.md

 # Enforce.py

 *__Enforce.py__* is a Python 3.5+ library for integration testing and data validation through configurable and optional runtime type hint enforcement.
 It uses the standard type hinting syntax (defined in PEP 484).

 **NOTICE:** Python versions 3.5.2 and earlier (3.5.0-3.5.2) are now deprecated.
 Only Python versions 3.5.3+ would be supported.
 Deprecated versions will no longer be officially supported in Enforce.py version 0.4.x.

+In addition, please be aware that the next version 0.4.x is likely to have breaking change due to eventual transition from eager to lazy evaluation of types.

 * [Overview](#overview)
 * [Installation](#installation)